 Key inventory records will be distributed at least annually by the Lock Shop to department directors, chairpersons, the director of Residential Life, and affiliates to be reviewed for accuracy.
 Department directors, deans, chairpersons, the director of Residential Life, and affiliates will annually verify the accuracy of the key assignment list by performing a physical audit.
 Discrepancies must be reported to the Lock Shop.

 The Associate Director of Residential Life will be responsible for issuing residence hall keys for students and residential staff.
-Residential staff (i.e., Resident Directors) are included in the definition of faculty/staff and, as such, are subject to the provisions of section 341.02.
+Residential staff (i.e., Resident Directors) are included in the definition of faculty/staff and, as such, are subject to the College policy.
 The Associate Director of Residential Life and the campus Lock Shop will keep a record of each key assigned.

 Complete records should be maintained when a person loses a key and requires a replacement.
 This information would be valuable if a theft occurs in that area at a later time.
 The Associate Director of Residential Life must approve replacement keys.